Supporting local farms and farmers

 Share this story if you care about local food and farmers.

 In downtown Wheeling, there’s a place where you can buy farm fresh, healthy food 365 days/year from more than 60 local farms and vendors.
-It’s called the Public Market, and it opened less than a month ago… after more than 2 years of planning and sweat equity from local group Grow Ohio Valley.
+It’s called the Public Market, and it opened toward the end of 2019… after more than 2 years of planning and sweat equity from local group Grow Ohio Valley.

 “On the one hand, we feel gratification and gratitude for the local community.
 We sold $12,000 on our first day.
 On the other hand, it’s 16-18 hour days.
 Everyday.
 We’ve never worked this hard on anything in our lives.”